marc4a1/arch-install-script/README.md

 # Arch-Install-Script
-Arch installation script for testing and installing
+Arch installation script for testing and installing Arch Linux to a laptop.